top of page

 Brittany Fong

-Brittany completed her Masters of Speech Pathology degree from The University of Melbourne in 2022.
+Brittany (she/her) completed her Masters of Speech Pathology degree from The University of Melbourne in 2022.
 Previously, she worked in mainstream schools and supported students with special educational needs. she is fluent is Mandarin, Cantonese, Portuguese, and Spanish.

 Brittany is keen to help clients with achieving their speech-language and vocal goals.
 She believes that communication is not only important for expressing one’s thoughts but also important for building one’s social and self-identity.
 Her other career interests also include: social skills, bilingual development, mental health and acquired brain injuries.